Genusbiz/docs/developers/defining-the-application-model/common-concepts/conditions.md

 ## Conditions

 A condition consists of comparisons which evaluates to a TRUE or FALSE value.
-A comparison states a logical relationship between two values, for example <span style="FONT-STYLE: italic">Person.Name = "Peter Keating", or <span style="FONT-STYLE: italic">100 > 200.
+A comparison states a logical relationship between two values, for example *Person.Name = "Peter Keating"*, or *100 > 200*.
 A condition is often a logical statement about the state or existence of an object, or the relationship between objects.

 Conditions are used extensively throughout the application model.
 Some examples of usages are: